rajsaurabh1000/HLD/11-hld-uber-eats-homepage.md

 ```

 **Human narration:** “This is a **read funnel**: cheap **geo filter** widens to a capped set, then **expensive scoring** runs only on that set.
 Writes to orders stay on the **async** path feeding **aggregates**.”

+“Does this architecture make sense so far?
+I can go deeper into geo, ranking, or caching.”

 ### 4.1 How we’d evolve this (if they ask “phases / MVP”)